MatheusAraujoSouza/MatheusAraujoSouza/README.md

 <details>
  <summary><h3>👨‍💻 Matheus's Coding Journey</h3></summary>
    I started my journey as a Physics student, it was there that I had my first contact with the world of programming.
-Before I was just a theorist and I liked formulas and mathematics, but with time I ended up getting discouraged with the course of the course, so I decided to switching to applied and computational mathematics was not an easy path even though with a lot of persistence I managed to do it.
-In the course I ended up falling in love with the world of computing and developed several projects at the University, most of them available in my repository, today I work with software engineering and continue studying every day to become a great engineer.
+Before that, I was just a theorist and I liked formulas and mathematics, but with time I ended up getting discouraged with the future of my course, so I decided to switch to applied and computational mathematics.
+It was not an easy path even though with a lot of persistence I managed to do it.
+In the course I ended up falling in love with the world of computing and developed several projects at the University, most of them available in my repository.
+Today I work with software engineering and continue studying every day to become even greater.